 The 1,670km-long highway is a part of the National Land Transport Network.
 It is named in the honour of the former Queensland and federal politician Henry Adam Bruce.

 Bruce Highway is a vital link for 11 coastal ports and west-east freight movements.
 It provides key linkages between inland production areas and towns.
-The highway connects the ports and business centres within south-east Queensland, offering accessibility to many coastal tourist attractions in Queensland.
+The highway connects the ports and business centres within south-east Queensland, offering accessibility to many coastal tourist attractions in the region.
 It also serves as a local roadway for many regional communities.

 The highway carries huge traffic volumes daily, with north of Brisbane segment witnessing more than 100,000 vehicle movements each day.

 The traffic volumes on the highway are expected to grow by more than 3% a year to 2025, which calls for upgrades to ensure safe, reliable and efficient passenger and freight transportation between regions.

 The Australian and Queensland Governments have committed to upgrading the Bruce Highway through the 2007 Brisbane-Cairns Corridor Strategy.
 The Bruce Highway Upgrade Strategy provides a long-term master plan to enhance the safety, capacity, transport efficiency and flood resistance of the roadway.
 The federal government has committed $2.8bn for the upgrades of the highway, under the capital works programme.

 The transport authorities have either commenced or have completed several Bruce Highway upgrade projects during recent years.